mskiada/softsy_full_2017_presentation/introductionToGit.md

 ---

 # git show head
-In Git, the commit you are currently on is known as the HEADcommit. <br/>
+* In Git, the commit you are currently on is known as the HEADcommit.
-To see the HEAD commit, enter: `git show HEAD`<br/>
+* To see the HEAD commit, enter: `git show HEAD`
-The output of this command will display everything the git log command displays for the HEAD commit, plus all the file changes that were committed.
+* The output of this command will display everything the git log command displays for the HEAD commit, plus all the file changes that were committed.
 ---

 # git checkout